Bloody Roar: Hyper Beast Duel / Beastorizer

 The gist of Bloody Roar's gameplay is pretty simple, one button is used for "punch" and one for "kick".
 Combining the two buttons creates different attacks as well as a throw attack.
 The main draw and most unique feature of Bloody Roar is the "Beast" button, which can be used when the Beast Gauge is filled up, and transforms the character into their more powerful, more agile animal form.
 Attacks during beast form deduct from the Beast Gauge, though still do some damage to the life bar on a decreased level.
 Within beast form, the Rave Button becomes available, which eliminates recovery time between combos & gives characters ten times the speed... when it runs out, one hit can break the beast transformation.

 For a console fighting game in 1997, Bloody Roar isn't half bad.
 Both the animation and control is fairly smooth, and the 3D elements in the gameplay is decent considering the time period.
 The combo system is on the simple side, but there's something fun about it.
 The character designs are definitely a mixed bag in Bloody Roar, ranging from some cool-looking fighters to some rather ugly and weird ones... a conventional recipe for a fighting game when you think about it.
-However, In my opinion, the character roster overall is a bit stale and and most characters lack actual personality.
+However, in my opinion, the character roster overall is a bit stale and most characters lack "it factor", among other things.

 Developer(s): Eighting/Raizing